HostileNinja72/HostileNinja72.github.io/content/posts/leetcode/minspeed.md

 ## Challenge Description

 You are given a floating-point number hour, representing the amount of time you have to reach the office.
 To commute to the office, you must take n trains in sequential order.
-You are also given an integer array dist of length n, where `dist[i]` describes the distance (in kilometers) of the `ith` train ride.
+You are also given an integer array dist of length n, where `dist[i]` describes the distance (in kilometers) of the $i^{\text{th}}$ train ride.

 Each train can only depart at an integer hour, so you may need to wait in between each train ride.